jeffskinnerbox/rpi-loader/README.md

 This includes configuring the RPi for my local network, updating firmware, loading all my favorite development tools and utilities.
 This guide has been of great value to me to help repeatedly and consistently establish my devices.
-But this work is nolong valid starting in April 2022 with the release of the Bullseye version of Raspberry Pi OS.
+But this work is no long valid starting in April 2022 with the release of the Bullseye version of Raspberry Pi OS.

 ### Step 0: Select SD-Card - DONE